Beej126/GmailZero/README.md

 # GmailZero
-GMail/GCal Windows app focused on day-to-day
+This idea started out as a simple GMail/GCal Windows app focused on day-to-day

-Here at the inception this begins with the wishlist... wild that we don't have a couple innocent calendar integration features under one roof after all these years.
+The calendar aspects quickly take front stage... for me (especially after reading this [great Wired article](https://www.wired.com/story/to-do-apps-failed-productivity-tools/)) so much of what comes through the inbox MUST wind up on your calendar... the article coins the strategy as "time blocking"... and the crystal clear nutshell for me is, don't focus on to-do lists anymore, put everything you want to accomplish on your calendar, and anything new that comes long must either fit or replace something else already there... this quite literally shows you exactly what you have time to accomplish.

 ## Really thinking this through
 - to really do this right, there's no getting around the need to integrate one's work calendar with their personal calendar...
-- they really have to be one and the same ...
+- they really have to be one and the same, the sum total of everything that you're booked for... especially these days now that we're working a lot more from home and weaving life and work together in more dynamic ways than what used to be a more cut and dried 9-5
-- for me that means Office 365 / Outlook...
+- for me that means Office 365 / Outlook for work and GMail/GCall for personal...
-- and after all these years Outlook still has some big gaps:
+- after all these years, Outlook still has at least two critical gaps for my needs:
   1. can't do multiple recurring reminders!?
-  2. you can visually overlay two calendars rather nicely (including your google cal!) in the main calendar view but they don't support doing that in the "To Do" panel off to the right of your inbox, arrrg!!!
+  2. you can visually overlay two calendars rather nicely (including your external google cal!) in the main calendar view but they don't support doing that in the "To Do" panel off to the right of your inbox, arrrg!!!
-- the other immovable constraint is the work calendar is shared out as the primary means for peers to book meetings, so i must maintain that calendar as the sum total of everything i'm scheduled for, both personally and professionally
+- another immovable constraint is the published work calendar is the primary means for others to see free time and book meetings... at least we have this well established at work, too bad that's not so standardized with everyone we interact with in our personal lives... we tend to all have our own calendars and they're not shared with eachother... there are apps that sit here and bridge that gap in clever ways (e.g. [Calendly](https://calendly.com)).
-- as an aside, i really like how once you've defined multiple backend accounts in outlook, whenever you create and email it lets you choose where you're sending it from... this suggests a general pattern for the combined solution
+- so far the only way i can see this all coming together is an app sitting in the middle, doing all the brute force to have everything on your abstract logical unified calendar, get shoved onto the two real calendars ...
-- the only way i can see this all coming together is an app doing doing all the cal and imap apis for office 365 as well as showing the gmail inbox via imap as well...
+  -  it's not really a sync between the two... not exactly in that simple sense...
-- would like to avoid the whole psync nightmare by only booking stuff on the outlook cal, no longer using the google cal at all,
+  -  as mentioned above, everything needs to be on outlook,
-- but my mental model REALLY requires the multiple reminders feature that outlook/365 just doesn't support ... at best you could probably tack it on as custom behavior in the desktop app but the real power of reminders of course happens through our mobile devices... i.e. the killer integration we get in the google ecosystem with android phones chiming us
+  -  but with outlook's reminder gap, we also have to put it all on google cal just to be reminded properly, that is wild
-- so there's the rub... how the heck do we merge the work calendar with multiple reminders??? need to do some googling
+  -  and it's not like it all happens in this magic app alone, by getting events on the google cal, that leverages getting reminders on our mobile devices, which is a huge part of the equation

 ## Wishlist / Design Goals
 1. this essentially starts with mailbird as a decent reference point UI wise and wanting to fix some crucial annoyances